Soups

 Kharcho soup recipe Kharcho Soup

-Ukrainian borscht recipe Ukrainian Borsch
+Ukrainian borscht recipe Ukrainian Borscht

 Soups are the foundation of the daily diet, which I consider an integral part of home cooking.
 Over the years of cooking, I have become convinced that a properly made soup not only warms but also maintains nutritional balance.
 The most important thing is choosing the base: a strong meat broth, a light vegetable one, or a rich mushroom one.
 Each has its own character, so it is important to consider the season and the family’s mood.
 In summer, I often make light vegetable versions, and in winter – thick soups with legumes or grains.
 The main rule I follow is not to overcook the ingredients so as not to lose their natural aroma and texture.
 Everything should come together into one warm, balanced composition that nourishes and delights.
 I always add a pinch of fresh herbs before serving – it enlivens the flavor and emphasizes the naturalness of the dish.